What you need to know about high altitude sickness.

 Altitude affects everyone differently.

 People who live at higher elevations are less likely to get altitude sickness during hiking in the mountains than those who live at sea level.
 Having said that, even two people who live in the same place could have very different reactions to a higher altitude.
-Some people are more sensitive to high altitude than others.
-It doesn’t help if you come from a tropical country that is at sea level.
+Some people are more sensitive to high altitudes than others.
+Of course, it doesn’t help if you come from a tropical country at sea level.

 Dehydration, heat exhaustion has similar symptoms to AMS.
 To avoid confusion, cover yourself adequately with a hat, full sleeve shirt, apply sunblock and lip balm of factor 30 at least, drink plenty of fluid, and take your time, do not rush.
 Make sure the colour of your urine is pale/clear.
 If it is yellow, you need to rehydrate.
 Making sudden movements can cause a spell of dizziness above 3500 meters.